 Caring for aging or dependent parents can be a source of contention among adult children.
 If you and your siblings are fighting constantly over how to care for an elderly father or mother then you might be interested to know just how effective mediation in Minnesota can be at creating elder care solutions.
 There are many common issues that can arise when a parent’s health and independence start to fail.
 There might be questions about housing and living arrangements, or having a live-in caregiver vs. moving to an assisted living facility.
 Your elderly parent may not want to give up his or her car keys, while you and your siblings know it’s the right thing to do, for the parent’s safety and the safety of..

 If you’ve decided to use child custody mediation in Minnesota to resolve some of the issues of your parenting dispute, then you’ve made a very good choice.
 Often, people who use mediation instead of the court system, wind up far happier with the outcome that they receive.
 This is because mediation allows you to be an active participant in the process of deciding what is best for your child.
 However, that does not mean that there aren’t a few things you should know about the process.
 1. Be Prepared You already know that you should come to court prepared, but did you know that you should come prepared for your mediation, too?
-While the mediator doesn’t have the power to impose a..
+While the mediator doesn’t have the power to impose a decision upon..